-1956 Future stage and film actress Joan Allen is born today in Rochelle, Illinois.
-Allen will have several great successes on the Broadway stage, winning the Tony Award for her performance in Burn This and another nomination for her performance of the title role in Wendy Wasserstein's Pulitzer Prize-winning The Heidi Chronicles.
-In filmdom, Allen will receive Academy Award nominations as best supporting actress for 1995's "Nixon" and 1996's "The Crucible."
-Other film credits include "Searching for Bobby Fisher," "Face/Off," and "Peggy Sue Got Married."
+1956 Future stage and film actor Joan Allen is born in Rochelle, Illinois.
+Allen has several great successes on the Broadway stage, winning the Tony Award for her performance in Burn This and a nomination for her performance of the title role in Wendy Wasserstein's Pulitzer Prize-winning The Heidi Chronicles.
+In filmdom, Allen receives Academy Award nominations as Best Supporting Actress for 1995's Nixon and 1996's The Crucible, and a nomination for Best Actress for 2000's The Contender.
+Other film credits include Searching for Bobby Fisher, Face/Off, and Peggy Sue Got Married.

 1957 Two months after being forced out of the 85th Street Playhouse when the theatre was closed for violating fire department regulations and operating without a license, Langston Hughes and David Martin's musical Simply Heavenly re-opens on Broadway at the Playhouse Theatre.
-The production is once again directed by Joshua Shelley, and stars Claudia McNeil, Melvin Stewart, Anna English, John Bouie and Marilyn Berry.
+The production is once again directed by Joshua Shelley and stars Claudia McNeil, Melvin Stewart, Anna English, John Bouie, and Marilyn Berry.

 1998 Returning to Off-Broadway, where she originated the role of Li'l Bit in Paula Vogel's How I Learned To Drive in 1997, film and stage actor Mary-Louise Parker stars in Alan Ayckbourn's Communicating Doors.
 The comedy-thriller opens tonight at the Variety Arts Theatre.
 Two years later, Parker originates the role of Catherine in David Auburn's Proof at Manhattan Theatre Club and wins the Tony Award for Best Actress when it transfers to Broadway.